SIGNAL in Science

 |

-Dr. Balaban used SIGNAL to acquire simultaneous data streams from an acoustic microphone and the x,y outputs from a video tracking device.
-Custom SIGNAL programs then extracted essential spectro-temporal acoustic behavior and motion characteristics.
-Results showed that one transplant location (midbrain) transferred only vocal behavior while the other location (brainstem) transferred only motion behavior.
-See the figure and click to play successive sounds of normal chicken, normal quail, and quail-sounding chimera.
+Dr. Balaban used SIGNAL to acquire parallel data streams from an acoustic microphone and the spatial x,y outputs from a video tracking device.
+SIGNAL then extracted essential spectro-temporal acoustic behavior and motion characteristics.
+The results showed that one transplant location (midbrain) transferred only vocal behavior while the other location (brainstem) transferred only motion behavior.
+See the sonogram figure and click to play successive sounds of normal chicken, normal quail, and quail-sounding chimera.

 The results support a model of brain organization in which a "higher" brain area coordinates the diverse components of a complex act performed by "lower" brain areas that manage the fine motor control of individual components such as vocal behavior and head movement.